 It may be an older piece of copy or it could be something you saw on a billboard last week.
 The key is to explain why you think it’s so effective.
 Is it speaking to the target audience?
 Does it work well for the medium?
 Did it have a clear call to action?
 It may have a few factors that make it so effective.

-Question 4: Have you looked at our website?
+Have you looked at our website?
 What piece of ours do you like best?
 What work have you done that’s most similar to our work?

-Okay, so the answer to the first part of this question had better be a resounding “yes.”
+The answer to the first part of this question needs to be a resounding “yes.”
 Don’t even dream of going to an interview until you’ve totally immersed yourself in their website, their social channels, and their general public presence.

 As for the second part, you need to come to the interview prepared to discuss the work in the company’s portfolio just as much as yours.
 (If it’s an ad agency, you can usually find this in an “Our Work” section.)
 Evaluate everything carefully and decide which pieces you think would have been most effective and would resonate most with the intended target audience.